drwpow/pow.rs/src/pages/blog/error-handling-like-a-three-prong-outlet.md

 ---
-title: error handling like a three-prong outlet
+title: Error handling like a three-prong outlet
 description: the hidden part of programming
 date: 2016-08-24
 tags: ['dev']